What A Go-To-Market Strategy for Startups Should Look Like

 From traditional press releases, to PR stunts and working with blogs, press can help you get potential customers, improve your social status, and increase awareness.

 What gets a reporter’s attention?
-Here are X of the most common opportunities for startups:
+Here are four of the most common opportunities for startups:

 - Milestones like raising money, launching a new product, or breaking a usage barrier.